 Our handy guide explains how it works, the costs involved, and the information you’ll need to hand.

-It’s important to check you can afford the insurance on your new car before you buy it, so ring to get a quote on the change in advance.
+It’s important to check you can afford your new car insurance before you buy the car, so ring to get a quote on the change in advance.

 Even if the new car is worth less, has a smaller engine or is older than the one it’s replacing, your insurance could go up in price.
 Older cars can fall into higher insurance groups as they have fewer safety and security features, making claims either more likely, or more expensive when they do happen.